leejooheon/ToyPlayer/README.md

 </p>

 ## Architecture
-Alkaa architecture is strongly based on the [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) by Alistair Cockburn.
+Architecture is strongly based on the [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) by Alistair Cockburn.